nedzadk/jekyll-now/about.md

 ---

-Hi, my name is Nedzad and I am 36 year old software developer from Sarajevo (Bosnia and Herzegovina).
+Hi, my name is Nedzad and I am 36 years old software developer from Sarajevo (Bosnia and Herzegovina).

 Work Experience
 ---------------